// AI Agent Tools

 Agent Calls the Tools

-Your agent decides when to search and scrape, calling the tools mid-reasoning just like any other function — no orchestration code from you.
+Your agent decides when to search and scrape, calling the tools mid-reasoning just like any other function.
+There's no orchestration code from you.

 03